apache/airflow/docs/howto/operator/google/cloud/bigquery.rst

 :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryCheckOperator`.

 This operator expects a sql query that will return a single row.
-Each value on that first row is evaluated using python ``bool`` casting.
+Each value on that first row is evaluated using Python ``bool`` casting.
 If any of the values return ``False`` the check is failed and errors out.

 .. exampleinclude:: /../airflow/providers/google/cloud/example_dags/example_bigquery_queries.py